U.S. Route 202 in Pennsylvania: History

 In 1964, a four-lane freeway was proposed that would run parallel to the US 202 corridor in Pennsylvania.
 The "Piedmont Expressway" was to be 59 mi long, and would cost approximately $146 million.
 Based on the location of the proposed expressway, it would also serve as an outer beltway around the Philadelphia area, similar to the Capital Beltway that encircles Washington, D.C.

-The Pennsylvania Department of Transportation (PennDOT) divided the proposed US 202 freeway into the following eight sections: Section 100: Concord Township, Delaware County, to West Goshen Township, Chester County (approximately eight miles) Section 200: West Goshen Township, Chester County, to West Whiteland Township, Chester County (approximately six miles) Section 300: East Whiteland Township, Chester County, to Tredyffrin Township, Chester County (approximately seven miles) Section 400: Tredyffrin Township, Chester County, to Upper Merion Township, Montgomery County (approximately five miles) Section 500: Upper Merion Township, Montgomery County, to Norristown, Montgomery County (approximately five miles) Section 600: East Norriton Township, Montgomery County, to Montgomery Township, Montgomery County (approximately nine miles) Section 700: Montgomery Township, Montgomery County, to Doylestown Township, Bucks County (approximately nine miles) Section 800: Doylestown Township, Bucks County, to New Hope, Bucks County (approximately ten miles) Construction on the first portion of the proposed US 202 expressway from West Chester to King of Prussia began in 1965.
+Construction on the first portion of the proposed US 202 expressway from West Chester to King of Prussia began in 1965.
 At the time, US 202 ran on local roads from the West Chester borough to Paoli, then forming a brief concurrency with US 30 before turning north onto present-day PA 252 to King of Prussia.
 The new freeway alignment was known as the "Paoli Bypass" at the time of its construction, as it begins at the West Chester Bypass (US 322), bypasses Paoli to the north, and ends at the I-76 interchange in King of Prussia.
 The freeway opened in sections, with the portion between PA 252 and I-76 opening in 1967, the portions from US 322 to PA 100 and US 30 to PA 252 opening in 1970, and the final portion from PA 100 to US 30 opening in 1971.
 The new freeway, which was connected with the existing West Chester Bypass, completed a continuous, limited-access highway from just south of West Chester to King of Prussia.
 As a result, the US 202 designation was moved off of local roads in the area and onto the new continuous expressway.

 Construction on the second portion of the expressway began in 1971 near Doylestown.
 The new route, completed in 1976, begins at an interchange with PA 611, bypasses Doylestown to the south and west, then terminates just before the intersection with PA 313.
 Both ends of the expressway were constructed with plans to continue the expressway further in both directions as part of the larger US 202 expressway plan.
 However, environmental concerns, local opposition, and continued development along the US 202 corridor in Bucks and Montgomery counties prevented further construction of the expressway.
-As of 2024, the segments of US 202 from West Chester to King of Prussia and south of Doylestown remain the only expressway sections of US 202 in Pennsylvania.
+The segments of US 202 from West Chester to King of Prussia and south of Doylestown remain the only completed expressway sections of US 202 in Pennsylvania.